cyanimation/programming-fundamentals/_posts/2015-12-17-built-in-functions.md

 &nbsp;

-### Summary

 You might remember functions from your Algebra days.

     f(x) = 2x + 3

 We say that this is a function of `x` meaning that `x` is our variable.
 Functions in math, like the one above, accept inputs and produce outputs.
-When we look at 'running' the function above we see the following results:
+When we 'run' the function above we see the following results:

     f(0) = 2(0) + 3  -->  3
     f(1) = 2(1) + 3  -->  5